-You will be met by your personal tour guide at International Airport or Kyoto JR Kyoto station, whisked into a well appointed car, and expediently delivered to your luxury hotel or ryokan inn.
+You will be met by your personal tour guide at a nearby international airport or at JR Kyoto Station, whisked into a well appointed car, and expediently delivered to your luxury hotel or ryokan inn.

 Your six day World Heritage special Tour will begin in the Southern Higashiyama district.

 After arriving in Kyoto, you will get your first taste of the city by means of an afternoon tour with a local Kyoto Guide.
-You will visit the ancient temple Kiyomizu-dera, Sanjusangen-do, Kyoto’s famed Golden Pavilion Kinkaku-ji, Fushimi-Inari-taisha, with its picturesque, 4 km hill-climbing pathway lined with thousands of red torii, and Saiho-ji with its garden renown for lush, rolling mossy landscapes.
+You will visit the ancient temple Kiyomizu-dera, Sanjusangen-do, Kyoto’s famed Golden Pavilion Kinkaku-ji, Fushimi-Inari-Taisha, with its picturesque, hill-climbing pathway lined with thousands of red torii, and Saiho-ji with its garden renown for lush, rolling mossy landscapes.

 Examples of ryokan selections in Kyoto: Yoshikawa Ryokan, Tawaraya Ryokan, Hiragiya Ryokans, Yoshinoya Ryokan, Sumiya Ryokan, Kikusui, Ioshinoya

-Examples of hotels selections in Kyoto： The Ritz-Carlton Kyoto, Chorakukan, Hyatt Regency Kyoto
+Examples of hotel selections in Kyoto: The Ritz-Carlton Kyoto, Chorakukan, Hyatt Regency Kyoto

 You will head to Arashiyama first and experience “Hozu-gawa-Kudari” (Hozu-gawa river rafting through Hozu-kyo Gorge).
 Here, regardless of the time of year you visit, you are always surrounded by gorgeous scenery.
 For over one thousand years, the Hozu-gawa River has been home to a bustling and thriving water transport culture.